Tips to help you manage the homebuying process

 First-time homebuyers often don’t realize they have choices and resources available to them.
-You can (and should!) shop for a mortgage to compare the rates and terms offered by different lenders.
+You can (and should!) shop for a mortgage to compare the rates and terms offered by different lenders; you are not limited to first-time homebuyer mortgage programs.
 Doing your homework can help you choose wisely and save you money.
 The price of failing to do so can be quite significant after several years.
 The average borrower could save $1,500 over the life of the loan by obtaining an extra rate quote when applying for a mortgage, according to new report from Freddie Mac.
 More than $3,000 could be saved by getting five quotes.

 As important as it is to obtain the best mortgage rate, it’s also crucial to be aware of fees charged by mortgage lenders.
 These fees go by various names, which is another reason to work closely with a housing counselor from NeighborWorks Home Partners throughout the process.

 3. Choose your house carefully.

 A homeownership advisor will also coach you through making a list of “must have” and “nice to have” features.
 With this list, your budget, and your mortgage approval letter, you’re ready to shop.
 A market with low housing supply often requires buyers to look for a “diamond in the rough”—a not-so-perfect house that could be rehabbed to make it suitable.
 And in a fast moving-market, there can be a lot of pressure to decide quickly.
 But that doesn’t mean you should settle for a house that doesn’t meet your basic needs.
 Keep your list of must-haves front and center, but make sure they are not really “nice-to-haves.”